-But how much better would you love them if you new that they were also good for you?
+But how much better would you love them if you knew that they were also good for you?

 That’s why I love making my own chips so much.
-Granted, it doesn’t happened all that often, but it’s fun when it does!
+Granted, it doesn’t happen all that often, but it’s fun when it does!

-See, unlike the chips you see in the snack aisle of your grocery store, these chips are made with nutrient-dense sweet potatoes, tossed with healthy oil, and a little big of sea salt before being baked crispy.
+See, unlike the chips you see in the snack aisle of your grocery store, these chips are made with nutrient-dense sweet potatoes tossed with healthy oil and a little bit of sea salt before being baked crispy.

 So much goodness in one little snack!

-Sweet potatoes come in a several fun colors, each with its own unique characteristics.
+Sweet potatoes come in several fun colors, each with its own unique characteristics.

-- Orange sweet potatoes – well, there are so many different orange varieties, that it’s hard to pigeon hole them, but in the stores, you’ll mostly find Georgia Jet and Beauregard. bot of which are less starchy, and more sweet.
-Orange are my favorite for making sweet potato casserole.
+- Orange sweet potatoes – well, there are so many different orange varieties that it’s hard to pigeon hole them, but in the stores, you’ll mostly find Georgia Jet and Beauregard. bot of which are less starchy and more sweet.
+Orange is my favorite for making sweet potato casserole.